Program in Russian Studies

 A Brandeis student with a Russian Studies major will be prepared to:

-- Pursue graduate study and a scholarly career in Russian, Russian literature, Second Language Acquisition, or any discipline focusing Russia and the Russophone world; or
+- Pursue graduate study and a scholarly career in Russian or Comparative Literature, Linguistics, Second Language Acquisition, or any discipline focusing on Russia and the Russophone world; or

-- Use the knowledge and perspectives gained from the sustained study of Russian language, history and literature to pursue professional training and a range of careers in any field dealing with Russia and the CIS including government, law, politics, anthropology, area studies, international business, journalism, international relations, education, and human rights.
+- Use the knowledge and perspectives gained from the sustained study of Russian language, history and literature to pursue professional training and a range of careers in any field dealing with Russia and other post-Soviet states, including government, law, politics, security studies, anthropology, area studies, international business, journalism, international relations, education, and human rights.

 How to Become a Major or a Minor

-Students considering a Russian major or minor should complete the language requirement as soon as possible.
-Students who wish to discuss issues of language placement should speak to the director of the Russian language program.
+Students considering a Russian major or minor should complete the required language courses as soon as possible.
+Students with prior language study or a Russian-speaking background should contact the director of the Russian language program to discuss language placement as early as possible.
 All other questions about the major or the minor should be directed to the undergraduate advising head.

 Faculty